infojam-james/Test-Cases/Investigations/Finalising-an-Investigation/investigations-11.md

 6 Click the 'Save changes' button.

 ##Expected Result
-The Accountable Person of the person the incident happened to receives an email containing the following message:
+The Case Lead of the incident receives an email containing the following message:

 >**YorSafety: Investigation finalised**

->This investigation has been finalised and now requires authorisation.
-Please log in to [Yorsafety](https://www.yorsafety.org.uk), where you will find the case on your dashboard.
+>This investigation has been finalised by the Health & Safety Team.
+You will notified again when it has been authorised.

 ##Concurrent Expected Results